sbraicu/calisti_lab/01-gettingstarted.md

 smm login
 ```

 Please copy the generated token and paste in the dedicated field when opening the [dashboard](dashboard) in your browser.
+Note that the token has a limited validity in time, so if you encounter any errors please re-generate & retry.

 ![calisti dashboard login](images/dashboard_login.png)